pulp/pulp/docs/contributing/3.0-development/rest-api.rst

   Relationships" section below for more details.
 In the database an object is identified by its Primary Key.
 In the API an object is identified by its URL.

-* :class:`pulp.app.viewsets.base.NamedModelViewSet` subclasses defined in a plugin's "viewsets" module are automatically registered with the API router.
+* :class:`pulpcore.app.viewsets.base.NamedModelViewSet` subclasses defined in a plugin's "viewsets" module are automatically registered with the API router.
 Endpoint names (the ``endpoint_name`` attribute) should plural, not singular (e.g. /api/v3/repositories/, not /api/v3/repository/).